You design a program of study based on how you learn best.

 As educators and teachers, we are both liberated and imprisoned by our own education and schooling.
 At Goddard we create a space for you to rethink and trust a new paradigm of learning, first for yourself and then to support for others.

-- Is problem-based, inquiry-driven, and grounded in social responsibility.
+- Problem-based, inquiry-driven, and grounded in social responsibility

 Throughout your course of study, you are expected to deeply engage with the criteria, working toward a full and sustained demonstration of them by graduation.
 Students graduating with a Bachelor of Arts in Education will have successfully completed the Goddard undergraduate degree criteria and will also successfully have accomplished the following: